input-output-hk/iogx/README.md

 Using the `nix` argument is optional, and you can also mix and match.

 The advantage is that you don't have to thread the standard arguments (especially `pkgs` and `inputs`) all over the place.

-One thing you cannot do is reference the template files either directly using the `import` keyword or using the `nix` module.

 ### 3.0.2. `inputs`